Legal troubles, market realities threaten Uber's global push

 Company spokesmen stress that Uber is playing a long-term game and view individual regulatory setbacks as inevitable--and temporary--phenomena.

-Bill Gurley of Benchmark Capital, a key investor in Uber who sits on the company’s board, said in an email that he has no doubts about the strategy.
+Bill Gurley of Benchmark, a key investor in Uber who sits on the company’s board, said in an email that he has no doubts about the strategy.

 ”Uber moved faster than any other company going international.
 And because of money that is earmarked for foreign clones of successful U.S. companies, if you don’t move quickly, the clones will pop up fast.
 So it’s a fact of life.
 I would NOT have advised going slower.